Charles-Henri Sanson

-Charles-Henri Sanson, full title Chevalier Charles-Henri Sanson de Longval (/fr/; 15 February 1739 – 4 July 1806), was the royal executioner of France during the reign of King Louis XVI, as well as high executioner of the First French Republic.
-He administered capital punishment in Paris for over 40 years.
-By his own hand he executed nearly 3,000 people, including Robert-François Damiens who attempted to assassinate King Louis XV.
-Sanson was the executioner of Louis XVI.
+Charles-Henri Sanson (/fr/; 15 February 1739 – 4 July 1806), was the royal executioner of France during the reign of King Louis XVI, and later chief executioner of the First French Republic.
+He administered capital punishment in Paris for over 40 years ("Exécuteur des arrêts criminels de Paris").
+He is renowned for carrying out nearly 3,000 executions.
+During the French Revolution, he was the executioner of Louis XVI, Marie-Antoinette, and Robespierre.